superform-xyz/experimental-4626/README.md

 ### Rationale

 ERC4626 currently only operates on one underlying token, minting in return one ERC20 shares token, all within one - single - Vault contract, and needs to be redeployed for each new underlying asset and it's accounting logic.
 Often requested functionality is the ability to operate on multiple assets with separate accounting still within single Vault contract.
-The ERC4626 standard was designed to be inherited and overriden (and such is the expectation) through parent contracts, initialized by other contract or made to use as an instance, as we have done in this repository.
+The ERC4626 standard was designed to be inherited and overriden (and such is the expectation) through parent contracts, initialized by other contract or made to use as an instance allowing for quick extending.

 Despite this underlying flexibility, arguments for a potential standardized extension exist.
 Found reccuring patterns hold true across many non-4626 Vaults and can be accomodated with small logical changes to the existing ERC4626 interface while still keeping extension intuitive for developers already working with ERC4626.
 To that, we demonstrate alpha version of `MultiCore.sol` implementation contract, utilizing our proposed `MultiVault.sol` extension of the ERC4626.